Martin-dev-prog/badger-orders/README.md

 Sincerely,
 Martin Newbold

+I was told that I couldn’t release the funds to pay the wholesaler until they had been fully reconciled.
+Frankly, that’s preposterous and feels utterly arbitrary.
+If this had been a genuine emergency affecting real customers, you wouldn’t have aided the process, and they’d have been left without goods—effectively a breach of contract.

 🦡 Badger Orders – Printful Order API (Flask)
 --------------------------------------------------------------------------
 This is a lightweight Python Flask API designed to handle print-on-demand orders (like T-shirts) via the Printful API.
 It integrates seamlessly with a custom frontend (e.g., a WordPress HTML form).